Photograph of Leopard

 'World's End' A sheer 1050 m (3445 ft) drop at the edge of the escarpment in Horton Plains NP near Nuwara Eliya.

-Best Sites for Wildlife in Sri Lanka
+Best Sites for Birds and other wildlife in Sri Lanka

-Best Times for Wildlife in Sri Lanka
+Best Times for Birds and other wildlife in Sri Lanka

-Recommended Books etc. for Sri Lanka
+Recommended Bird Books etc. for Sri Lanka

 A Field Guide to the Birds of Sri Lanka by J Harrison and T Worfolk.
 OUP, 2011 (Second Edition).

 Birds of the Indian Subcontinent by R Grimmett, and C and T Inskipp.
-Helm, due 2011.
+Helm, 2012.

 A Field Guide to the Birds of the Indian Subcontinent by K Kazmierczak.
 Helm, 2008.